The keyboards that remind us legacy tech isn’t always a bad thing

 The new classics

-While retro and vintage mechanical keyboards aren’t for everyone, these five are great choices for any enthusiast with a penchant for the classics.
+While vintage and retro mechanical keyboards aren’t for everyone, these five are great choices for any enthusiast with a penchant for the classics.

 Speaking of classics, not all legendary keyboards are a product — or look like they were a product — of the past.
 Some keyboard manufacturers who pioneered the technology back in the early days of the computer are still developing models that will be the envy of enthusiasts long into the future.
 We’ve been developing models that enthusiasts envy today, while staying true to our 25-year historic design and layout.
 In short, our Happy Hacking Keyboard line combines the very best of the past and present.
 Click here to check out our entire collection today.